Dogs and Seasonal Allergies: Sniffle-Free Tips

 How can I reduce the amount of pollen in my yard to help my dog’s seasonal allergies?

-Here’s a green thumb tip: choose low-pollen plants for your garden and keep your grass cut short.
+Here’s a green thumb tip: pick low-pollen plants for your garden.
+Keep your grass cut short – seriously, it helps more than you’d think.